-Self Administered Pensions in Ireland: A Complete Pensions Guide
+Self Administered Pensions in Ireland

-Self Administered Pensions in Ireland: A Complete Pensions Guide
+Self Administered Pensions in Ireland

 What Is A Self-Administered Pension?

-A Self-Administered Pension is basically a pension that you control.
+A Self-Administered Pension is a pension that you control.
 Instead of a fund manager making all the investment decisions for you.
 You get to decide where your money goes whether it’s stocks, property, bonds, or other investments.

 What Sets Your SSAP Apart?